How AI Agents Differ from Traditional Software

 Traditional Software

-- Follows a fixed set of steps — no judgment involved
+- Follows a fixed set of steps.
+No judgment involved

 - Input comes only from the user or a known, trusted source